tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

 .. _box_space-path:

 --------------------------------------------------------------------------------
-Using the path option for map fields (JSON-indexes)
+Creating an index using the path option for map fields (JSON-path indexes)
 --------------------------------------------------------------------------------

 To create an index for a field that is a map (a path string and a scalar value),